Jacaranda mimosifolia: Cultivation

 The first jacaranda bloomed in Sydney, Australia, in about 1850.
 An 1865 report mentioned that Sydneysiders were visiting the Botanic Garden to see the tree's "luxuriant blossom".
 This tree was over 175 years old as of 2023, and protected by ropes to prevent it from falling apart.
 In the early 20th Century, Margaret Fell, wife of John Fell, was significant in boosting the popularity of jacarandas.
 Many of the trees in the avenue of jacarandas, at Grafton, were grown from seed of the trees that she grew in the garden of the Fells' home, 'Rostrevor', at Northwood.

 Jacarandas were first introduced to Brisbane in 1864, and there are guided tours of the best locations to view the flowers.
 The city of Grafton on the north coast of New South Wales has a jacaranda festival each year in late October and early November.

 In the United States, the jacaranda is grown extensively in California, the Southwest, southeast Texas and Florida.
 Jacaranda can be found throughout most of Southern California, where they were imported by the horticulturalist Kate Sessions.
+Sessions is credited with importing and popularizing the jacaranda in San Diego.
 They are also planted as far north as the San Francisco Bay Area and along the frost-free coastal regions of Northern California.
 In San Francisco, they can only be grown in the city's warmest microclimates, such as Potrero Hill and the Mission District.
-Phoenix, Arizona, and San Diego, California, are known for them.
-They also grow in Hawaii.

 It is one of the most common trees in Argentina's capital city, Buenos Aires.
 Jacarandas can also be found in many parts of Mexico City and are usually in full bloom in March.

 In Europe the jacaranda is grown on the Mediterranean coast of Spain (it is prominent in the Valencian Community, the Balearic Islands and Andalusia, with especially large specimens present in Valencia, Alicante and Seville, and usually with earlier flowering than in the rest of Europe), in southern Portugal (notably in Lisbon), southern Italy (Naples and Cagliari have many mature specimens), southern Greece (especially Athens) and the islands of Malta and Cyprus.

 Jacarandas are also common in other cities across Southern Africa.
 They were introduced to Cape Town; then Johannesburg; Windhoek, Namibia; Lusaka, Zambia; Gaborone, Botswana; Nairobi, Kenya; and Harare, Zimbabwe.
 Beyond the region, Jacaranda are also cultivated in Kathmandu, the capital of Nepal and Maharashtra, Madhya Pradesh, Karnataka, Kerala, and Jharkhand states in India.
 They are also a common sight in Israel, mainly in the towns and cities of the coastal plain.
 As mentioned above, the trees are best associated with spring in the cities of Pretoria and Harare, the respective capitals of South Africa and Zimbabwe.